cschneid/sinatra-book/book/Testing.markdown

 all you have to do is install them and add a `require 'contest'` or `require 'test/spec'` to your test helper.

-### Usage with RSpec
+### Usage with RSpec 1.x

 [RSpec][rs] is the main competitor to Test::Unit.
 It is feature rich and pleasant to read, but to heavy for some.
 Therefore most other frameworks mentioned here (except Minitest, Test::Unit and Cucumber) try to adopt its API without its inner complexity.
+The 1.x version of RSpec is still widely spread and 2.x still lacks major adoption.

 In your spec file or your spec helper, you can setup `Rack::Test` like this: